 Make sure you hire a licensed solar installer.
 This help guarantee that the work is done properly using current best installation practices.
 The Commonwealth of Pennsylvania does not issue state-level contracting licenses, so each city or county can set its own requirements and terms.

 Check review sites like Google Reviews, the Better Business Bureau (BBB), and TrustPilot to see customer feedback about local solar companies.
 Detailed reviews can help you evaluate a company's reliability and customer service.
-Use caution with companies that have very few reviews or mostly negative ones.
+Use caution with companies that have no reviews or mostly negative ones.

 High-quality solar installations should have robust workmanship and performance guarantees.
 The workmanship guarantee covers any installation issues like poor wiring, cracks in the panels, or poor alignment.
 The output guarantee ensures an energy generation baseline.
-Strong guarantees reflect a solar provider's confidence in its installations.
+Strong guarantees reflect a solar provider's faith in its installations.

-Solar can help you lower electricity bills over time.
+Solar energy can help you lower electricity bills over time.
 Make sure you consider these aspects when considering the final cost and value of solar panels.

 Incentive Amount: